dexfroz/BorneToGo/README.md

 docker-compose up -d
 ```

-For details are provided in the respective READMEs of the frontend, backend and the database.
+More details are provided in the respective READMEs of the frontend, backend and the database.